hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 - **Obstacles and Environment**<br>
   Physical obstacles like buildings, walls, windows and trees can weaken or block the signal, affecting signal strength and range.
 - **Gateway Density**<br>
   More gateways nearby improve coverage and increase the chances of successful communication.
+That has as well an effect on battery life.
+The better the reception, the faster the device can transmit, the shorter its airtime.
 - **Transmit Power of the Sensor Device**<br>
   Higher transmit power allows for longer range but consumes more energy.
 - **Environmental Factors**<br>
   Weather, humidity, and atmospheric conditions can influence signal strength.
 - **Interference**<br>
-  Electronic noise or interference from other devices can impact reception.
+  Electronic noise or interference from other devices can impact reception and as well battery life.
 - **Antenna Quality**<br>
   The quality of antennas on both the sensor device and gateway affects range and reception quality.
 - **Sensor Device Orientation**<br>
   Each antenna has a designed orientation.
-Refer to the sensor device datasheets to see how you place best the devices.
+Refer to the sensor device datasheets to see how you orient best the devices.

 ## Security
 LoRaWAN networks are designed with robust security measures, for example including encryption, device authentication and message integrity checks.